 The company introduced six new products that create a family called Pro Side Clamps.
 Patents were issued for the Wall Track End Caps, Grid Ceiling Wall Hanger and the remaining Panel Hook.
 Also, along the intellectual properties front we were disappointed to find another firm had made a poor decision to infringe on the designs of one or more of our proprietary products.
 This forced us to exercise our rights and to file a complaint against this party.
 The matter was ultimately settled to the satisfaction of all parties.

-The pace of development increased on several fronts.
+The pace of picture hanging systems development increased on several fronts.
 The company completed a comprehensive refresh of its logo and graphical presentation.
 It was immediately incorporated into a new comprehensive catalog, a first in the industry segment, and on the website.

 The Hang with the Best Blog, after only two years of existence, reached its 100th entry.